-3. An engagement audience that engaged with Pins from your confirmed domain: Target people who’ve engaged with Pins that link to your site: If you’ve confirmed your website in your Account Settings, then you can target people who’ve previously engaged with Pins from your website.
-You can confirm your website in your Account Settings.
+3. An engagement audience that engaged with Pins from your claimed domain: Target people who’ve engaged with Pins that link to your site: If you’ve claimed your website in your Account Settings, then you can target people who’ve previously engaged with Pins from your website.
+You can claim your website in your Account Settings—learn more here.

 Add filters to your engagement audience to target or exclude people who take specific actions on your Pins, specific destination URLs, or Pin IDs.

 If you're having trouble with your engagement audience, double check: